-This page is of PEOPLE, articles & videos we find inspiring, extend our community of interdisciplinary collaborators & keep us going.
+This page is of PEOPLE, articles & videos I find inspiring, extend our community of interdisciplinary collaborators & keep ME going.

 Artist Dario Robleto joins Dr. Doris Taylor of the Texas Heart Institute to explore the scientific, cultural and poetic implications of her laboratory’s groundbreaking creation of a “ghost heart”— a heart scrubbed clean of all cells so that it can be regenerated anew.

 A self-portrait by the artist Hiroshi Sugimoto in the Oculist Witness eyeglasses he designed in 2014.CreditCreditDesigned by Hiroshi Sugimoto, Produced by Lizworks and Selima Optique, ©Hiroshi Sugimoto

 July 6, 2018: Lucy Hunter

 In this interview, the artistic director of the Centre for Fine Arts (BOZAR) discusses the artist’s role in this day and age, notes that art also emerges beyond the confines of picture frames, and points out how important it is for disciplines to interconnect.

 Domhnaill Hernon was leading a group of artists and engineers through a maze of of hallways at Bell Labs’ campus, as he explained the importance of E.A.T.
 “Trained scientists have a very different approach in their thinking,” he said.
 “We’re reductionist in our thinking—artists are divergent.
 Bringing together those two modes can be very powerful.”

 2018: Elizabeth Stinson:

 Photo: Beth Holzer for Wired: Domhnaill Hernon, Bell Labs's head of Experiments in Arts and Technology.